Femchengdu/ud036_StarterCode/README.md

 - Getting the movie information via an [TMDBAPI](https://www.themoviedb.org/documentation/api)
 - Note you would be required to create an account to get the API keys
-- If you don't want to get API keys from TMDB you can preview the site by opening the fresh_tomatoes.html file
 - Dynamically generating the movie instances using python classes
 - Displaying the move information in a HTML file via a webbrowser